Oji Shiiba

-Oji Shiiba (椎葉 旺詩, Shība Ōji) (born July 14, 1996) is a Japanese professional wrestler best known for his tenure in Dragon Gate.
-He currently competes as a freelancer and has worked for various promotions, including Dove Pro Wrestling, where he is a former two-time Independent World Junior Heavyweight Champion; Tenryu Project, where he held the International Junior Heavyweight Tag Team Championship; All Japan Pro Wrestling (AJPW); Gleat; and Osaka Pro Wrestling, where he is believed to be performing under a mask as Suzaku (stylized in all capital letters).
+Oji Shiiba (椎葉 旺詩, Shība Ōji) (born July 14, 1996) is a Japanese professional wrestler.
+He currently competes as a freelancer, predominantly for Osaka Pro Wrestling (OPW), where he is a current Osaka Light Heavyweight Champion in his first reign and is believed to be performing under ring name mask as a Suzaku, He is also makes appearances on the Tenryu Project.
+He is best known for his tenure in Dragon Gate.

 Professional wrestling career

 Dragon Gate (2017–2020)

 Shiiba made his professional wrestling debut for Dragon Gate at NEX Sanctuary.160 on December 8, 2017, in a singles match against Shun Skywalker, which he lost.
 He appeared at Gate of Destiny 2019, one of Dragon Gate's signature events, where he competed in a ten-man battle royal won by Dragon Dia and also featuring Ho Ho Lun, Jimmy, Kagetora, Kanjyuro Matsuyama, Mondai Ryu, Punch Tominaga, Stalker Ichikawa and Shachihoko Boy.
 His final appearance for the promotion took place on June 13, 2020, during the first night of the Rainbow Gate 2020 series, where he teamed with Jason Lee and U-T in a losing effort against Ho Ho Lun, Kota Minoura and Yosuke♡Santa Maria in a six-man tag team match.